mmbrunner/Video-Game-Reviews/README.md

 First, you'll need a MySQL Server to connect to and have the corresponding login information used in the .env file

-In the back-end directory use this to install needed libraries
+In the back-end directory on the terminal use this to install needed libraries

     npm install